roleoroleo/yi-hack-MStar/README.md

 This firmware contains the following features.
 Apart from RTSP, snapshot and ONVIF, all the features are copied from the TheCrypt0 project.

-## Features
-This firmware contains the following features.
-Apart from RTSP, snapshot and ONVIF, all the features are copied from the TheCrypt0 project.

 - FEATURES
   - RTSP server - allows a RTSP stream of the video (high and/or low resolution).
     - rtsp://IP-CAM/ch0_0.h264        (high res)